VODGroup/AccessibilityDocumentation/README.md

 ## — What is this?
-Hey-hey!
 This repository is the source code of [**iOS Accessibility Handbook**](https://vodgroup.github.io/AccessibilityDocumentation/documentation/iosaccessibilityhandbook) website, which is an educational resource dedicated to help developers, designers, testers and researchers work on [approachability](https://developer.apple.com/design/human-interface-guidelines/accessibility) of iOS applications.

 The book is a collection of **interactive guides** and **thorough articles** permeated with *lots* of **exemplary illustrations** that cover everything one could ever need to know about implementing accessibility.

 The material is split into **Chapters** by its relation to a certain topic.
-The Chapters are joined into Volumes by the depth of the knowledge inside.
-So everyone may find something interesting for themselves regardless of their level of expertise.
+The Chapters are joined into **Volumes** by the depth of the knowledge inside.
+So everyone can find something interesting for themselves *regardless* of their level of expertise.

 ## — Who writes this?
 Majorly the project is based on the content of [**About Accessibility on iOS**](https://rubanov.dev/a11y-book) book written by [**Mikhail Rubanov**](https://github.com/akaDuality).
 The book is essentially a **complete course** on accessibility of iOS applications, but being a traditional book — moreover available in Russian language exclusively — sucks.
 So here we are, happily putting videos and samples of code on the pages!
 Have fun.

 ## — Why make it a website?
 *Websites* is an exemplary **cross-platform solution**.
 Having resources available on the Net widens its **availability** — one has to have nothing more than a web browser and an Internet connection to **access the resource**.

 ## — How does it function?
 The *interactivity* is implemented by heavy relying on **[DocC](https://developer.apple.com/documentation/docc) technology, which is a native rich documentation solution for [Swift projects](https://www.swift.org/packages)**.
 It uses **[Markdown](https://apple.github.io/swift-markdown/documentation/markdown)** as its *formatting language*.